 - Once the runner starts the course it is required that the registered support member clean up the athletes belongings, including their bike and remove it from T2 IMMEDIATELY.

-- Only one person can accompany the athlete on the run course.
-It can be someone other than the registered support member.
+- If you have someone accompany the athlete on the run course, it can be someone other than the registered support member.

 - We will have water for the athletes at T2, mile 3.5, mile 7 and mile 16.5